kendru/learn-cljs/content/section-2/lesson-14-performing-io.md

 _Using Events to Trigger Updates_

-1. The `import` form is used to import classes from the Google Closure library
-2. Define a callback function that will be called on every event
+1. Define a callback function that will be called on every event
-3. Bind our event handler to the `keyup` event on the input
+2. Bind our event handler to the `keyup` event on the input

 Once more, let's take a moment to walk through this code to make sure we can clearly grasp what is going on.